recreational therapy

 The adolescent and teen years involve one of the most crucial developmental periods – identity formation.
 Recreational activities can be very effective in increasing one’s sense of social competence, self-efficacy, self-esteem, and worthiness (all major aspects of identity).

-swimming therapy for teens
+swimming as therapy

 One of the most popular forms of recreational therapy, swimming, is a great intervention for teens.
 Swimming promotes safety, sensory integration, and of course, provides a great venue for exercise.
 Aquatic approaches to recreational therapy are also fantastic.
 Being in the water is a naturally calming environment for many.
 For those who are fearful of water, or do not know how to swim, recreational therapy in a pool can challenge and conquer fears.